gmc-code/PC-Microbit-Extension/docs/data_logging/log_csv_to_microbit.rst

 ----

-File ftansfer from microbit to computer
+File tansfer from microbit to computer
 ----------------------------------------

-| To tansfer the "light_readings.csv" file to the computer click on the Files button in Mu editor.
+| To transfer the "light_readings.csv" file to the computer click on the Files button in Mu editor.
-| Ckick and drag the file, "light_readings.csv", across to teh right to the mu_code folder on the computer.
+| Click and drag the file, "light_readings.csv", across to teh right to the mu_code folder on the computer.
-| The folder will be located at: C:\Users\username\mu_code, depending on the username.
+| The folder will be located at: C:\\Users\\username\\mu_code, depending on the username.

 .. image:: images/light_readings_file_transfer.png
     :scale: 50 %